 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
-Third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
-We cannot be sure that coverage and reimbursement will be available for any drug that we commercialize and, if reimbursement is available, what the level of reimbursement will be.
+Third-party payors are developing increasingly sophisticated methods of controlling healthcare costs by limiting coverage and the amount of reimbursement for particular medications, requiring drug companies to provide them with varying levels of discounts from list prices and/or challenging the value of list prices charged for medical products.
+Similarly, the containment of healthcare costs has become a priority for federal and state governments.
+Coverage and reimbursement may not be available for any drug that we commercialize and, if reimbursement is available, the level of reimbursement is uncertain.
 Inadequate coverage and reimbursement may impact the demand for, or the price of, any drug for which we obtain marketing approval.
 If coverage and adequate reimbursement are not available, or are available only to limited levels, we may not be able to successfully commercialize our current and any future product candidates that we develop.
 Further, coverage policies and third-party payor reimbursement rates may change at any time.
-Therefore, even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future
+Therefore, even if favorable coverage and reimbursement status is attained for one or more products for which we receive regulatory approval, less favorable coverage policies and reimbursement rates may be implemented in the future.